elhossam7/serenity_companion/README.md

 If you see an error about missing Supabase variables, ensure `.env` is configured with `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`.
 This app requires Node.js 18+.

+## 🧰 Vite Dev Server

+- The dev server runs on port 4028.
+If the port is taken, Vite will pick a free one automatically.
+- To expose the dev server behind a proxy/domain, add your host to `allowedHosts` in `vite.config.mjs`.